FBS-OJT-031/React-Install.github/README.md

 -----

 ### Want to Install all of the packages mentioned above?
-Use soemthing like this
+Use something like this
 > npm i -D tailwindcss postcss autoprefixer react-router-dom react-icons formik yup @tanstack/react-query react-slick slick-carousel react-pdfobject react-modal-image react-markdown

 -----

 ## Final Notes
-- This README provides a structured approach to setting up a React project with Vite, TailwindCSS, and React Router DOM.
+- This README provides an example structured approach to setting up a React project with Vite, TailwindCSS, and React Router DOM.
 - Follow the instructions carefully to ensure proper setup and configuration.
 - Refer to the folder structure to understand where to place your files and components.